hpreston/python-logging-example/README.md

 * [`example-print.py`](example-print.py) is a NETCONF based exmaple that looks up some information from a DevNet Sandbox and uses basic print statements to output to the console status messages.
 * [`example-logger.py`](example-logger.py) is the same script, but uses Python logging to send informational and debug messages to a log file called `mylog.log`.
 Error messages will still be printed to the screen.
 * [`logger.conf`](logger.conf) is the Python logging configuration file
+* [`mylog.example`](mylog.example) is an example of what a log file might look like from this example and is included for reference.
+    * If you run the `example-logger.py` a `mylog.log` file will be created.
+* [`requirements.txt`](requirements.txt) is a Python requirements file that includes the needed libraries to run the example scripts.

 For reference on the Python Logging features, see the [Logging HOWTO](https://docs.python.org/3/howto/logging.html#) from Python.org.